ceph/ceph.io/src/en/news/blog/2022/bucket-notifications-with-knative-and-rook-on-minikube2/index.md

 ### External Access

-By default, Rook exposes the Object Store as a service accessible to other pods in the cluster, but we want to acess it from an [aws CLI client](https://docs.aws.amazon.com/cli/index.html) on the node.
+By default, Rook exposes the Object Store as a service accessible to other pods in the cluster, but we want to access it from an [aws CLI client](https://docs.aws.amazon.com/cli/index.html) on the node.
 For that we would add a new `NodePort` service and attach it to the Object Store:

 ```bash